Application of Aluminum Pipes and Aluminum Tubes

 Electrical Conductivity

 Aluminum is an excellent conductor of electricity, second only to copper.
-However, when you factor in its lighter weight and lower cost, it becomes a more practical choice for many electrical applications, such as wiring in residential buildings or power lines.
-Imagine if electrical conductors were like highways; aluminum would be a less crowded yet highly efficient route compared to copper, especially when considering the cost-to-performance ratio.
+But, when you factor in its lighter weight and lower cost, it becomes a more practical choice for many electrical applications, such as wiring in residential buildings or power lines.
+Imagine if electrical conductors were like highways; aluminum would be a less crowded yet highly efficient route compared to copper, especially when thinking about the cost-to-performance ratio.

 Malleability and Ductility